felixgeelhaar/fortify-ts/SECURITY.md

 - **Status Update**: Within 7 days
 - **Resolution Target**: Within 30 days (depending on complexity)

+## Security Measures in This Library

+Fortify-TS implements several security measures:

+### 1. Prototype Pollution Prevention

+Context objects are filtered for dangerous keys (`__proto__`, `constructor`, `prototype`) in the logging package to prevent prototype pollution attacks.

+### 2. Input Validation

+All configuration uses Zod schemas with strict validation and bounds checking:
+- Maximum token limits to prevent integer overflow
+- Timestamp validation with reasonable bounds
+- Type-safe parsing that rejects invalid data

+### 3. Storage Key Sanitization

+Rate limiter keys are sanitized to prevent injection attacks:
+- Path traversal prevention (`../` sequences)
+- Null byte removal
+- Control character filtering
+- Key length limiting (256 chars max)

+### 4. Secure Error Handling

+Sensitive data (like rate limit keys) is excluded from error serialization by default via `toJSON()` methods.

+### 5. No Dynamic Code Execution

+No use of `eval()`, `Function()`, or other dynamic code execution patterns.

 ## Security Best Practices

 When using Fortify TS in your applications: